nxndxa/BMI-Calculator/README.md

 # BMI-Calculator
 This project involves creating an interactive Java program that calculates a user's Body Mass Index (BMI) based on their height and weight.
+The program will prompt users to input their name, height (in meters), weight (in kilograms), and a weight range.
+It will then compute the user's BMI and display a detailed BMI category chart.
+Additionally, the program will generate a table showing BMI values for different weights within the provided range.
+The program is designed with modularity, featuring distinct methods for user input, BMI calculation, and result presentation, ensuring clarity and ease of use.